tillitis/tkey-ssh-agent/README.md

 The client app `tkey-runapp` only loads and starts a device app.
 You'll then have to switch to a different client app that speaks your app's specific protocol.
-For instance the `tkey-sign` program provided here.
+For instance, the `tkey-sign` program provided here.

-To run `tkey-runapp` you need to pass it the raw app binary that should be run (and possibly `--port`, if the auto-detection is not sufficient).
+To run `tkey-runapp`, you need to pass it the raw app binary that should be run (and possibly `--port`, if the auto-detection is not sufficient).